awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 + Lifecycle policies help with managing the lifecycle of the images in your repositories\.
 You define rules that result in the cleaning up of unused images\.
 You can test rules before applying them to your repository\.
 For more information, see [Lifecycle policies](LifecyclePolicies.md)\.
 + Image scanning helps in identifying software vulnerabilities in your container images\.
 Each repository can be configured to **scan on push**\.
 This ensures that each new image pushed to the repository is scanned\.
 You can then retrieve the results of the image scan\.
 For more information, see [Image scanning](image-scanning.md)\.
 + Cross\-Region and cross\-account replication makes it easier for you to have your images where you need them\.
 This is configured as a registry setting and is on a per\-Region basis\.
 For more information, see [Private registry settings](registry-settings.md)\.
++ Pull through cache rules provide a way to cache repositories in remote public registries in your private Amazon ECR registry\.
+Using a pull through cache rule, Amazon ECR will periodically reach out to the remote registry to ensure the cached image in your Amazon ECR private registry is up to date\.
+For more information, see [Using pull through cache rules](pull-through-cache.md)\.

 ## How to get started with Amazon ECR<a name="ecr-get-started"></a>